Whether your dog visits occasionally or plays 5 days per week… you need to know all you can about the facility, staff and daily operations.

 How do they screen the dogs?

-Are big dogs separated form small dogs?
+Are big dogs separated from small dogs?

-How do they handle dog fights?
+How do they handle dog fights or scuffles between the dogs?

 How do they keep order with the dogs?
 Do you see treat pouches (we hope) or water spray bottles (we hope not)